Meet Our Team

 ETH-Uganda is Empower Through Health's sister organization and implementation arm, operating directly on the ground to oversee clinical care, conduct research, and implement high-impact direct interventions that improve public health across our entire catchment area.
 ETH-U's Board of Directors are passionate global health experts from a variety of backgrounds and specialties.

 Scott first became involved with ETH in 2018, when he spent a year working as Field Director to open and operate Mpunde Health Center.
 Inspired by his time in Uganda, he has worked ever since to fulfill the mission of ETH and fight for global equity and justice.
-Scott continued his involvement throughout his medical school training and became ETH's Executive Director in 2022.
-Since then, he has worked to educate students and improve ETH's impact as the Chair of the Education and Impact Committees.
-Scott currently lives in Memphis, TN where he is completing his final year of medical school at the University of Tennessee Health Science Center.
-He plans to pursue an academic career in global mental health.
+Scott continued his involvement throughout his medical school training and served as ETH's Executive Director from July 2022 to June 2023.
+In 2023, ETH saw a record number of applicants for GHEF.
+Scott is a Psychiatry resident at the University of Alabama where he aims to pursue an academic career in global mental health.
 He was born in Nashville, TN and enjoys creating music, playing pool, and backpacking in his free time.

 Yang Jae Lee, MD